uos/ros2_tutorial/ex04_navigation/README.md

 Write a node that uses a `WaitForRvizPose` action client to retrieve a pose from RViz.
 Then pass the pose to the Nav2 action client to let the robot drive to that goal.

-TODO: Figure out how to disable that nav2 receives a pose from RViz
+TODO: Figure out how to disable that nav2 receives a pose from RViz (Maybe just a remap?)